LeanCat: A Benchmark Suite for Formal Category Theory in Lean (Part I: 1-Categories): LeanCat Benchmark Design

 \subsection{Benchmark Structure and Content}

-\paragraph{Data Source} The problems in our benchmark are organized into two main parts: Abstract and Concrete: \begin{itemize}[leftmargin=*] \item \textbf{Abstract part}: Problems are primarily drawn from standard, widely used textbooks in category theory, especially Category Theory in Context \citep{Riehl2017} and Categories for the Working Mathematician \citep{ML1998}, together with a small number of problems adapted from unpublished lecture notes \citep{Kong, Zheng}. \item \textbf{Concrete part}: Problems are curated mainly from Abstract and Concrete Categories \citep{AHS1990}, which provides a systematic source of exercises on concretizability, injectivity, and related themes. \item \textbf{Others}: Beyond these core sources, we also include selected problems inspired by research papers and advanced community-driven references \citep{Chen2021,ACMU2021}. \end{itemize}
+\paragraph{Data Source} The problems in our benchmark are organized into two main parts: Abstract and Concrete: \begin{itemize} \item \textbf{Abstract part}: Problems are primarily drawn from standard, widely used textbooks in category theory, especially Category Theory in Context \citep{Riehl2017} and Categories for the Working Mathematician \citep{ML1998}, together with a small number of problems adapted from unpublished lecture notes \citep{Kong, Zheng}. \item \textbf{Concrete part}: Problems are curated mainly from Abstract and Concrete Categories \citep{AHS1990}, which provides a systematic source of exercises on concretizability, injectivity, and related themes. \item \textbf{Others}: Beyond these core sources, we also include selected problems inspired by research papers and advanced community-driven references \citep{Chen2021,ACMU2021}. \end{itemize}

-Each LeanCat problem is self-contained at the statement level: the formal statement of the theorem is provided (often with informal description as in the Problem listing above), and all necessary definitions exist in Lean's environment (either already in Mathlib \citep{mathlib} or introduced as part of the problem setup).
+Each LeanCat problem is self-contained at the statement level: the formal statement of the theorem is provided (often with informal description provided in the corresponding Markdown file), and all necessary definitions exist in Lean's environment (either already in Mathlib \citep{mathlib} or introduced as part of the problem setup).
 Where possible, we drew on known theorems from category theory literature, many tasks were crafted or adapted specifically to probe corner cases and interface interactions that an AI prover might struggle with.
 In several High-difficulty cases, relevant lemmas were not readily available, forcing human formalizers to devise intermediate results.
 This aspect of LeanCat, that it sometimes goes beyond the library, makes it a particularly stringent test for automated provers, which cannot rely solely on rote application of existing library facts.

 LeanCat comprises 100 theorem statements in category theory, each fully formalized in Lean 4 (i.e. each problem is given as a Lean theorem declaration, with required definitions and context available).
-The problems are organized into eight topical clusters reflecting key areas of category theory:
+The problems are organized into eight topical clusters reflecting key areas of category theory, ranging from Basic Category Properties to advanced structures like Abelian Categories and Monads.

-\begin{itemize}[leftmargin=*] \item \textbf{Basic Category Properties (Problems 1-18)}: Fundamental results about categories and morphisms.
-These include properties of monomorphisms and epimorphisms, initial/terminal objects, factorization of idempotents, and examples of categorical constructions.